Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Introduction

+By contrast, we also show that, in some sense, the process $\xi$ stays positive for long time ($\tau_0>t$ for large $t$) if and only if a large jump occurs before time $t$ as well as the process needs to stay positive before the arrival of large jump, i.e.

+This motivates us to identify that spatial-scaled process $\{ \xi_s/t,\, s\geq 0\,|\, \tau_0>t\}$ converges weakly to a non-degenerate limit, whose sample paths are step functions with a single jump occurring at random time which has a size-biased distribution, i.e.

-Functional limit theorems for random walk $\{Z_n:n=0,1,\cdots\}$ conditioned to stay positive have been studied by many authors.
-Let $\tau_0^d$ denote its first passage time in $(-\infty,0]$.
-For the oscillating case, under the Spitzer's condition \cite{AfanasyevGeigerKerstingVatutin2005,Doney1985,Durrett1978} showed that for some regularly varying function $b_n$ with index $\alpha\in(0,2]$ the rescaled process $\{b^{-1}_n Z_{[nt]},\, t\in[0,1]| \tau_0^d>n \}$ converges weakly to the meander of a strictly $\alpha$-stable process.
-Vatutin and Wachtel \cite{VatutinWachtel2009} studied the asymptotic behavior of local probabilities $\mathbf{P}\{\tau_0^d =n \}$ and $\mathbf{P}\{Z_n \in[x,x+\delta]| \tau_0^d =n \}$ for large $n$ and $x$.
-For random walk with negative drift and regularly varying tail, Durrett \cite{Durrett1980} proved, in the special case that $Z_1$ has finite variance, that $\{ Z_{[nt]}/n,\, t\in[0,1]\,|\,Z_n>0\}$ and $\{ Z_{[nt]}/n,\, t\in[0,1]\,|\,\tau^d_n>0\}$ converge weakly to a non-degenerate limit with sample paths having a single jump at time $0$ and decreasing linearly, which also have been partially extended by Doney and Jones \cite{DoneyJones2012} to L\'evy processes with infinite variance.
-In the first part of this work, we study the asymptotic behavior of heavy-tailed L\'evy process $\{\xi_t:t\geq 0 \}$ with negative drift conditioned to stay positive, which will play an important role to study their exponential functionals.
-Denote by $\tau_0$ the first passage time of $\xi$ in $(-\infty,0]$.
-We first show that the $\tau_0>t$ for large $t$ if and only if the process $\xi$ can stay positive before the arrival of large jumps.
-Then we show that spatial-scaled process $\{ \xi_s/t,\, s\geq 0| \tau_0>t\}$ converges weakly to a non-degenerate limit.
-This is analogous but different to that in Durrett \cite{Durrett1980}.
-Indeed, the limit process here has sample paths which are step functions with a single jump.
-The single jump occurs at random time which has a size-biased distribution.
-Moreover, we also provide exact expressions for the decay rate of the Laplace transforms $\mathbf{E}[e^{-\lambda \xi_t},\xi_t>0]$ and $\mathbf{E}[e^{-\lambda \xi_t},\tau_0>t]$.
+weakly, where $\mathcal{P}_{a,\alpha}$ and $\mathcal {T}_x $ are two independent positive random variables.
+Some analogous functional limit theorems for random walk $\{Z_n:n=0,1,\cdots\}$ conditioned to stay positive have been studied by many authors.
+Here we provide a brief summary.
+Let $\tau_0^d$ denote its first passage time in $(-\infty,0)$.
+For random walk with negative drift and regularly varying tail, \cite{Durrett1980} proved, in the special case when $Z_1$ has finite variance, that both of the time-spatial rescaled processes $\{ Z_{[nt]}/n,\, t\in[0,1]\,|\,Z_n>0\}$ and $\{ Z_{[nt]}/n,\, t\in[0,1]\,|\,\tau^d_0>n\}$ converge weakly to a non-degenerate limit with sample paths having a single jump at time $0$ and decreasing linearly.
+These have been partially extended by \cite{DoneyJones2012} to L\'evy processes with infinite variance.
+It is clear that the conditional limit theorems in \cite{Durrett1980} are different to ours.
+For the oscillating case, under the Spitzer's condition \cite{AGKV2005,Doney1985} and \cite{Durrett1978} showed that for some regularly varying function $b_n$ with index $\alpha\in(0,2]$ the rescaled process $\{b^{-1}_n Z_{[nt]},\, t\in[0,1] \,|\, \tau_0^d>n \}$ converges weakly to the meander of a strictly $\alpha$-stable process.

+At the end of the first part of this paper, based on the Wiener-Hopf factorization we also provide exact expressions for the decay rates of the Laplace transforms $\mathbf{E}[e^{-\lambda \xi_t},\xi_t>0]$ and $\mathbf{E}_x[e^{-\lambda \xi_t},\tau_0>t]$, which are applied in the following analysis of the asymptotic behaviors of exponential functionals of L\'evy processes.
+In detail, we have